eurostat/eurostat-map.js/README.md

 ### For categorical maps

 A categorical map shows areas according to categories (or discrete values).
-Here is [an example](https://bl.ocks.org/jgaffuri/6bff324484f404c3e09cc2408a3e5265) of such map.
+Here is [an example](https://eurostat.github.io/eurostat-map.js/examples/categorical.html) of such map (see [the code](https://github.com/eurostat/eurostat-map.js/blob/master/examples/categorical.html)).

 To create a categorical map, use ``let map = eurostatmap.map( "ct" );``.
 The following parameters specific to this type of map can then be considered: